GenesisEducationKyiv/software-engineering-school-5-0-DzOlha/README.md

 ### API Design Considerations

 * **City Validation**: The system checks if a city exists before subscribing a user to ensure data integrity.
+* **Error Handling**:
-* **Error Handling**: For validation errors, HTTP 400 codes are used (rather than 422) to maintain consistency with the original API specification provided in the task description.
-However, more detailed error messages are provided to facilitate debugging and improve user experience.
+   * For validation errors, HTTP 400 codes are used (rather than 422) to maintain consistency with the original API specification provided in the task description.
+   * HTTP 502 Bad Gateway codes are implemented when WeatherAPI access fails during weather retrieval or subscription processes.
+   * Throughout the API, detailed error messages are provided to facilitate debugging and improve user experience.
 * **Token Management**: Confirmation token and cancellation token are designed to be different.
   * Confirmation token expire within 24 hours, cancellation token do not have expiration time.
-When a user requests the same subscription again (same combination of email, city, AND frequency):
+When a user requests the same subscription again (same combination of email, city, and frequency):
   * If the previous confirmation token hasn't expired: No new subscription record is created; the user is informed they need to check their email inbox for the confirmation link.
   * If the previous confirmation token has expired: The system updates the confirmation token rather than creating a new subscription record.

 ## Testing the Application